 7. Update your SSD firmware

 Users have reported problems with NDIS_INTERNAL_ERROR while using M4 SSD, and according to the users, this is a relatively common problem.

 To see how to update the firmware of your SSD, be sure to check your manual or the manufacturer’s website for detailed instructions.

 8. Reset Windows 10

-- Restart your computer few times while it boots.
+- Restart your computer a few times while it boots.
 This should start Automatic Repair mode.

 - Choose Troubleshoot > Reset this PC.